withletters/papery/README.md

 # Papery

-papery is  is a simple, static site generator written in Python - supports Markdown, YAML, and JSON input and Jinja2 templating.
+Static site generator with Jinja2 templates and structured content in Markdown, YAML, and JSON

 # Features

-- Markdown and JSON as input.
+- Describe content with Markdown, YAML, and JSON
-- Jinja2 templating.
+- Jinja2 templating
-- Python 2 and 3 compatible.
-- Embed development web server (automatic updating)

 # Requirements